Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 EUR 1100 net

-Finance in business - course in English - 1 selected module (2 days)
+Finance in Business - Case study workshops for Managers in Business - Modularised Programme - 1 selected module (2 days)

 Price